-This need for greater attention to communications also extended to some of our own members.
-Looking closely at APA’s decline in membership, we found that residents were not extending their membership into their years as early-career psychiatrists.
-Carolyn Rodriguez and Jonathan Amiel chaired a work group to address this challenge, presenting a set of actionable recommendations, including the recruitment of a full-time staff person to focus on the needs of this critical segment of our members.

-We looked inward to evaluate APA’s own need for growth and change to review our Division of Research, asking the central question, “What do we need this office to do?”
-We convened a research review committee, led by Grayson Nordquist and John Rush, that looked to more tightly define the Division’s role as addressing the research needs for the practice and advancement of psychiatry – being careful not to duplicate those things addressed within academic medical centers.
-With this new vision in mind, APA is currently recruiting a new director of research.

 It is an understatement to say that this year has been one of remarkable change in U.S. healthcare.
 It has also been a year of important changes for the APA – many of which were in response to these larger transformations, and some because of the needs of our own profession.
-Instead of trying to keep hold of the status quo, I have worked with the APA to face these challenges head on.
-Not all of these changes were easy or comfortable either, but they were all necessary.
-Rather than sit back and allow outside influences—like the media, or politics—to determine the future of our profession, the APA is now well positioned to serve its members during the coming decade, and to better serve the field of psychiatry and the patients we treat.

-It has been my pleasure and privilege to serve as the XXXth (PUT IN NUMBER) President of the APA for what has been an eventful year, one,that I hope in retrospect, will be seen as pivotal to the future success of our organization and profession.
-This letter will briefly summarize some of the notable developments that have occurred by way of introducing this Annual Report.

 Much of the good fortune that I have enjoyed in leading the APA over the past year is because of the efforts and accomplishments of my immediate predecessors including Dilip Jeste, John Oldham, Carol Bernstein and Alan Schatzberg.
 No matter how effective one is as President, the one-year term, limits what can be achieved.
 Consequently, it is important that the baton of leadership be carried continually, by the most capable members of our profession.
-I am confident that Paul Summergrad who will follow me, will sustain this trend in effective leadership during their Presidencies.
+I am confident that Paul Summergrad and Renee Binder who will follow me, will sustain this trend in effective leadership during their Presidencies.
 In this context, I encourage each and every member, to consider how they can participate in the APA activities and governance process and to support the most capable candidates.